Invisalign vs Traditional Braces Quincy, MA

 Begin Straightening Your Smile Today

-At Premier Dental of Quincy and Milton, we welcome you to call (617) 982-1649 and schedule an appointment with our Quincy, MA dental office.
+At Core Dental Group and Implants Center, we welcome you to call (617) 982-1649 and schedule an appointment with our Quincy, MA dental office.
 At the appointment, we can examine your teen and let you know if Invisalign® is right for them.
 During this appointment, we will answer any questions that you or they have so that they can be empowered to decide how to proceed.
 After all, while your teen is still a child, an orthodontics treatment requires their involvement and commitment.
 Once we have it, their treatment will go smoothly and their smile will be transformed into something beautiful.

 Here are a few things that you should know about the lifestyle differences with Invisalign® vs. traditional braces for teens:

-At Premier Dental of Quincy and Milton, we know that the cost of orthodontics is relatively the same, whether your teen gets braces or Invisalign®.
+At Core Dental Group and Implants Center, we know that the cost of orthodontics is relatively the same, whether your teen gets braces or Invisalign®.
 We can give you a full breakdown and discuss payment options when you come in for a consultation.

 If school attendance is important for your teen, than Invisalign Teen® is their best option.
 They will miss fewer days from school for dental appointments because we only need to see them once every four to six weeks.
 With traditional braces, some patients need to come in every two to four weeks.